 Traveling makes most of us more open to new relationships.
 Just make sure you do not go to a total couples place, people on romantic trips often want to be left alone.

-Of course, this is a classic way of meeting people.
+Of course, this is a traditional way of meeting people.
 Still, it can work!
 Sign up for a dance class, join the local chess club, or maybe join a choir if you like singing.
 Or take a food course, in worst case your cooking skills improve.
-In best case you meet new friends.
+In best case, you meet new friends.

 Say yes!
 I know, you are tired and want to go straight home from work.
 But if someone asks you to join them, just go with it and see where it leads.